kate-orlova/taxonomy-in-sitecore/README.md

 # How to Install
 1. Include the _TaxonomyInSitecore_ project to your Visual Studio solution;
 1. Define your **Taxonomy** structure;
-1. Create relevant to you _Data Templates_ in your Sitecore instance on the example of the attached ones in `Taxonomy Data Templates-1.0.zip` package;
+1. Create _Data Templates_ relevant to your **Taxonomy** structure in your Sitecore instance on the example of the attached ones in the `Taxonomy Data Templates-1.0.zip` package;
 1. Populate your **Taxonomy** with the relevant tags;
 1. Create _Profiles_ and assign them to tags;
+1. Add a _Taxonomy field_ to your content _Data Templates_ and configure the _ProcessTaxonomyProfiles_ custom pipeline by adding your _Taxonomy field_ reference to `..\App_Config\Include\TaxonomyInSitecore.config`.

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.